Padraic79/AutomationProjects/postman-projects/README.md

-# Postman Portfolio: Library API Collection
+# Postman Projects: Library API Collection

-This folder contains the Postman collection for testing the Library API, including adding, retrieving, and deleting books.
+I've put together this Postman collection to showcase my API testing skills for the Library API, including adding, retrieving, and deleting books.
+I love how Postman makes it easy to chain requests and validate responses, and this project demonstrates my approach to robust API automation.

 ---